openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     bob.spouse = new Person("Alice")
     console.log(bob.spouse?.name) // prints "Alice"

-If an expression is not of a nullish type chaining operator has no effect.
+If an expression is not of a nullish type, then the chaining operator has no effect.

 A :index:`compile-time error` occurs if a chaining operator is placed in the context where a variable is expected, e.g., in the left-hand-side expression of